 With some of the exercises, we use weights.
 Let me just bust the myth right now: using weights will not make you big.
-If anything, it will help create lean muscle which will aid in burning more body fat, and in the long run, make you leaner.
-One of the main reasons women gain weight as we age is because we lose muscle.
+If anything, it will help create lean muscle, which will aid in burning more body fat, and in the long run, make you leaner.
+One of the main reasons women gain weight as they age is because they lose muscle.

 Strength training really is the best way to boost your metabolism and is especially important for women over 40.
-Muscle uses, or “burns through” calories at a faster rate than fat.
+Muscle uses or “burns through” calories at a faster rate than fat.
 In fact, muscle burns 13 kilogram calories (aka kcals, or “calories” how we think of it) while at rest as opposed to the 4.5 kcals that body fat burns at rest.
-Additionally, when we work out with weights we build more muscle, which also means more calorie burn at the end of the day because muscles require more calories to exist than body fat does.
+Additionally, when we work out with weights, we build more muscle, which means we burn more calories at the end of the day because muscles require more calories to exist than body fat does.

 Try 8 per side for 16 total repetitions.
 You should reach failure by the time you finish your last repetition.

 Too hard?
 Try this to make it easier: